joshlangner/ejspeed/README.md

 * Don't learn another syntax.
 Write vanilla Javascript, or use helper libraries like Underscore or Moment.js
 * Formatting is immediately recognizable by programmers coming from .NET, Java and even PHP
-* Provides clear distinction between precompiled (pre-rendered) and post-compiled (bound in the DOM) contexts
+* Provides clear and useful distinction between precompiled (pre-rendered) and post-compiled (bound / live in the DOM) contexts
 * Built-in template caching
+* Works great as a "logicless" templating engine - *How you use it is up to you.*

 ## Other Features

 * Partials support via "Include", including caching of partials
 * Ability to set data context within partials
 * Supports a variety of template tags, including `<%`, `{{`, and `[%`.
 Default is `<%`.
+* Built-in template loading, or use pre-served elements (see example)

 ### On the Roadmap

-* Add an option to make logicless - boost performance 2x-5x or more, but lose the capability to execute JS code
-* Make it strict-mode compatible
+* Make it strict-mode compatible?
-* Add more robust, per-line-per-template logging
+* Add more robust, per-line-per-template debugging

 ## Basic setup